Kellswork/agirlcodes.dev/posts/setup-newsletter-mailchimp-nextjs.md

 };
 ```

-The term `'subscribed` is part of the Mailchimp API and indicates that the user has been subscribed.
+The term `'subscribed'` is part of the Mailchimp API and indicates that the user has been subscribed.
 I have provided a link to the Mailchimp marketing API, which you can use to update your data object properties with keys of your choice.
 Both `email_address` and `status` properties are required by the Mailchimp marketing API.

 We also created an `options` object that specifies the content type and sets the authorization header to your `api_key`.